 Fluorosis is a well-defined disease caused by fluoride poisoning or toxicity.
 It is prevalent in most parts of the world due to the consumption of fluoride through water and food containing fluoride, the long term treatment with fluoride-containing drugs, the use of dental products containing fluoride, and the exposure to industrial fluoride emissions.

-The curriculum will include the effects of fluoride poisoning on both soft and hard tissues, the diagnosis of fluorosis, therapy by the provision of safe water and a nutritious diet, and prevention, including the prevention of fluorosis-induced anaemia in pregnancy.The course fee is US$1,500.
-Bed and breakfast accommodation is available, within 10 km, at Ahuja Residency (www.ahujaresidency.com).
+The curriculum will include the effects of fluoride poisoning on both soft and hard tissues, the diagnosis of fluorosis, therapy by the provision of safe water and a nutritious diet, and prevention, including the prevention of fluorosis-induced anaemia in pregnancy.The course fee is Rs.
+50,000/- for Indian participant and US$1,500/- for other nationalities.
+Accommodation with bed and breakfast is available, within 10 km, at Ahuja Residency (www.ahujaresidency.com).
 The cost of travel and accommodation is additional to the course fee.
-Candidates should arrive on 15 January prior to starting the course at 0930 on 17 January 2011.
 Sight-seeing information is available from Trail Blazer Tours India (www.trailblazertours.com).
-During January, in North India, it is winter and weather will be cold with the temperature ranging from 7 to 15°C. The closing date for applications is October 29, 2010.
-The class size is limited and early application is advised.
+During winter December - February in North India, weather will be cold with the temperature ranging from 7 to 15°C. During summer, May - June, weather will be hot with the temperature ranging from 35 to 45°C. The class size is limited and early application is advised.
 All enquiries and the application to Email: